to make a

 This page sets out our costs for our commercial debt recovery work for claims up to the value of £100,000 against debtors located within England and Wales.
 Costs for debt claims above this value are available on request.

-Please Note: Charges for our other work, including director disqualification, insolvency claims and restructuring work are not shown here, and will be discussed and agreed on a case by case basis.
+Please Note: Charges for our other work, including commercial litigation work, director disqualification, insolvency claims and restructuring work are not shown here, and will be discussed and agreed on a case by case basis.

 The costs below apply where the claim is for unpaid invoices which are not disputed by the debtor.